 The piezometers and settlement gauges on the North Dam are in good condition and continue to function as designed.
-However, two of the piezometers are missing labelled plastic caps.
-The seasonal fluctuations recorded in the latter part of 2017 and in the spring and summer of 2018 in the piezometers are consistent with those observed in previous years.
+The seasonal fluctuations recorded in the latter part of 2018 and in the spring and summer of 2019 in the piezometers are consistent with those observed in previous years.

-The readings taken of the settlement gauges in the North Dam indicate that there has been no significant settlement of the embankment over the 24-year period that readings have been taken, with settlement readings varying to a maximum of 51 mm (or less than 1% of the total height of the dam) from the initial readings taken in 1993.
-In the last three years, settlement readings have fluctuated no more than 1mm.
+The readings taken of the settlement gauges in the North Dam indicate that there has been no unexpected settlement of the embankment over the 24-year period that readings have been taken, with settlement readings varying to a maximum of 51 mm (or less than 1% of the total height of the dam) from the initial readings taken in 1993.
+In the last three years, settlement readings have fluctuated no more than 1 mm.